“The work on show in the different year groups was amazing; it was evident that a lot of time and effort had gone into the work on display.”

 A key part of our teaching is the emphasis on ‘ROCK’ (Respect, Openness, Confidential, Kind) Rules so children know they can enjoy the freedom to explore, reflect, challenge and discuss topics.
 The emphasis on respect means children can be open as they learn how to clearly articulate their personal experiences, values, beliefs and values.
 Children understand they can safely ask questions and develop their understanding to satisfy their natural curiosity of others around them.
 The emphasis on openness also allows for the opportunity to address misconceptions and supports children in developing a good understanding of values.

-Our Religious Education (RE) curriculum is based on the Surrey SACRE.
-The topics are planned to allow progression in understanding and skills, and developed to reflect the diverse multicultural back-ground of our families and plans are reviewed and adapted to allow for the keen interest of our children to, ‘..learn more about other religions...’
-(Pupil voice, 2019).
+Our (RE) curriculum is based on the Surrey SACRE.
+The topics are planned to allow progression in understanding and skills, and developed to reflect the diverse multicultural back-ground of our families.

 We believe, through the teaching of RE, our children are better equipped for many of the questions and topics which arise in a fast moving multicultural society.
 Children are encouraged to make reasoned, informed and creative responses to religious and moral issues.
 It also supports our children in developing a sense of identity and belonging which hopefully enables them to flourish individually within their communities and as they move on into the wider society.